MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_justifyaction.md

 ---
 title: class JustifyAction
 description: Documents the justifyaction::undefined class of the Microsoft Information Protection (MIP) SDK.
-author: msmbaldwin
+author: BryanLa
 ms.service: information-protection
 ms.topic: reference
-ms.author: mbaldwin
+ms.author: bryanla
-ms.date: 09/21/2020
+ms.date: 01/13/2021
 ---

 # class JustifyAction
-Justify Action requires providing a justification to a label downgrade and setting the response in the execution state.
+Justify [Action](undefined) requires providing a justification to a label downgrade and setting the response in the execution state.

 **See also**: mip::ExecutionState::IsDowngradeJustified